Monarch butterfly: Etymology

-The name "monarch" is believed to have been given in honor of King William III of England, as the butterfly's main color is that of the king's secondary title, Prince of Orange.
-The monarch was originally described by Carl Linnaeus in his Systema Naturae of 1758 and placed in the genus Papilio.
+The species was originally described by Carl Linnaeus in his Systema Naturae of 1758 and placed in the genus Papilio.
 In 1780, Jan Krzysztof Kluk used the monarch as the type species for a new genus, Danaus.
 However, many works published between at least 1883 and 1964 identified the species as Anosia plexippus or Anosia archippus.

+In 1874, entomologist Samuel Hubbard Scudder suggested naming the butterfly "The Monarch".
+He cited its large size and the notion that it "rules a vast domain" as the basis for the name, which he preferred to William D'Urban's "Storm Fritillary" and Philip Henry Gosse's "Archippus".

 In 2005, investigators reported that the monophyletic genus Danaus s.l. had previously been divided into three subgenera (Danaus s. s., Salatura, and Anosia).
 However, based on their own studies, which combined mitochondrial DNA and nuclear DNA sequence information with morphological data, they concluded that the earlier classification was unsustainable and should be abandoned.

 Danaus (Ancient Greek Δαναός), a great-grandson of Zeus, was a mythical king in Egypt or Libya, who founded Argos; Plexippus (Πλήξιππος) was one of the 50 sons of Aegyptus, the twin brother of Danaus.
-In Homeric Greek, his name means "one who urges on horses", i.e., "rider" or "charioteer".
+In Homeric Greek, his name means 'one who urges on horses', i.e., 'rider' or 'charioteer'.
 In the tenth edition of Systema Naturae, at the bottom of page 467, Linnaeus wrote that the names of the Danai festivi, the division of the genus to which Papilio plexippus belonged, were derived from the sons of Aegyptus.
 Linnaeus divided his large genus Papilio, containing all known butterfly species, into what we would now call subgenera.
 The Danai festivi formed one of the "subgenera", containing colorful species, as opposed to the Danai candidi, containing species with bright white wings.
 Linnaeus wrote: "Danaorum Candidorum nomina a filiabus Danai Aegypti, Festivorum a filiis mutuatus sunt."
 (English: "The names of the Danai candidi have been derived from the daughters of Danaus, those of the Danai festivi from the sons of Aegyptus.").

 Robert Michael Pyle suggested Danaus is a masculinized version of Danaë (Greek Δανάη), Danaus's great-great-granddaughter, to whom Zeus came as a shower of gold, which seemed to him a more appropriate source for the name of this butterfly.